jeet-parikh/FutureMakers2022/README.md

 7/14: Today I learned about Convolution Neural Networks and their unique ability to extrapolate patterns from visual data.
 I saw various convolutional layers that could be used, and experimented with different pooling options.

 7/18: Today I learned about the different compenents of a CNN such as the convoltion layer, pooling layers, dropout and batch normalization layers.
 It was interesting to learn what purpose each of these layers serve.

+7/19: Today I learned about various loss functions and their different use cases.
+It was very interesting to actually code some of them and see them in action.